utdata/icj-class/bootstrap/bootstrap-class-01.md

 - Create a new folder in your `icj/` folder called `yourname-bootstrap`.
 - In VS Code, open a new window and open your new folder.
 - Open the Integrated Terminal.
   - Run `$ degit utdata/icj-bootstrap-template` to download the files.
   - Run `$ npm install` to install the node packages.
   - Run `$ git init` to intilize git.
   - Run `$ git add .` to add the files.
   - Run `$ git commit -m "first commit"` to commit the files.
 - Go to Github and create a repository of the same name.
-- Use the `git remote add` command provided there to sync the repos.
+  - Use the the `git remote add` command provided there in your Terminal to sync the repos.
 - Run `$ git push origin master` to push the code to Github.

-The project already has README.md and .gitignore files.
-Edit the README file by adding a new section at the top with your name and the date you started the project.
+The project already has README.md and .gitignore files, but you should update the README with information specific to your project.

+1. Edit the README file by adding a new section at the top with your name and the date you started the project.
+Note it is a Bootstrap 5 class project.

-> When running `npm install` or when viewing your project on Github, you will see warnings about outdated packages and dependencies.
+> OF NOTE: When running `npm install` or when viewing your project on Github, you will see warnings about outdated packages and dependencies.
 These will not affect our work on this project.

 ### A quick note about Node.js and npm